credfeto/credfeto-local-aur-cache/README.md

 Transparently, whenever a package's metadata has been downloaded then the git repo should have been downloaded to the cache too.

+Note this server just serves the metadata and the PKGBUILD repos not any repos etc used by the individual packages.

 ## Usage

 Example usage with other services [Docker](https://github.com/credfeto/credfeto-linux-package-cache)